arnavgautam/TreeHacks2015/HOLs/HOL-ASPNETAzureWebSitesVS2012/HOL.md

-ï»¿<a name="Title"></a>
+<a name="Title"></a>
-# Building and Publishing ASP.NET Applications with Windows Azure Web Sites and Visual Studio 2012 #
+# Building and Publishing ASP.NET Applications with Windows Azure Websites and Visual Studio 2012 #

 ---
 <a name="Overview"></a>
 ## Overview ##

 Web site publication and deployment has never been easier in Windows Azure.
-Using familiar tools such as Web Deploy or Git, and virtually no changes to the development workflow, Windows Azure Web Sites is the next step in the Microsoft Azure platform for web developers.
+Using familiar tools such as Web Deploy or Git, and virtually no changes to the development workflow, Windows Azure Websites is the next step in the Microsoft Azure platform for web developers.

-In this hands-on lab, you will explore the basic elements of the **Windows Azure Web Sites** service by creating a simple [ASP.NET MVC 4](http://www.asp.net/mvc/mvc4) application, which uses scaffolding to automatically generate the baseline of your application's CRUD (Create, Read, Update and Delete).
+In this hands-on lab, you will explore the basic elements of the **Windows Azure Websites** service by creating a simple [ASP.NET MVC 4](http://www.asp.net/mvc/mvc4) application, which uses scaffolding to automatically generate the baseline of your application's CRUD (Create, Read, Update and Delete).
 Then, you will deploy it using Web Deploy from Microsoft Visual Studio 2012 and Git commit.

 Starting from a simple model class and without writing a single line of code, you will create a controller that will contain all the CRUD operations, as well as all the necessary views.
 After publishing and running the solution, you will have the application database generated in your SQL Database server, together with the MVC logic and views for data manipulation.